 Home insurance companies will charge more if you have an older house -- more than 40 years old.
 Older construction can be more prone to issues, and legacy materials are often harder to replace.
 Around 40 years, the home requires certain core services to be updated: HVAC, plumbing, electrical, and wiring.
 Responsible homeowners choose to get the systems that need it updated, and others do not.
 Water boilers are one of the most common sources of water damage claims in basements.
 You can prevent many of these issues with proper maintenance, but insurance carriers know that not everyone has time for that.
 For vintage-style homes, find affordable savings by purchasing an HO8 policy for functional replacement cost on your home.
 You won't get the same materials if you need to replace the floor or wall, but you will save a lot on your home insurance.

 - Your Location

 If you are within 5 miles of the coast, you are going to see a coastal surcharge, and certain carriers will not even quote coverage.
 On the flip side, homes positioned near fire stations are comparably cheaper to insure.
-You can't always choose your home location.
-Still, you can improve your chances of finding affordable coverage by using a sophisticated insurance marketplace like me to find the best price options.
+You can't always choose your home location, but you can improve your chances of finding affordable coverage by using a sophisticated insurance marketplace like mine to find the best price options.